 Brown Creepers occupy a broad range of forests and are most common in mature to old coniferous forests and mixedwoods containing poplar or birch.
-They are rare in unproductive black spruce and jack pine stands.
+They are rare in unproductive black spruce and jack pine stands1.

-• Their preferred habitat is older-than-rotation age stands (e.g., >80 years), and they are also found in recently burned forests.
-In interior BC, they are associated
+- Their preferred habitat is older-than-rotation age stands (e.g., >80 years)2, and they are also found in recently burned forests3.
+In interior BC, they are associated with very large (>100 cm dbh, >80 year-old) Douglas fir1. - Brown Creepers build a cup nest of twigs, bark, and other material between sloughing bark and the bole of a tree.
+Dead and dying trees with papery bark are therefore important habitat features2.
+They will also nest in crevices created by frost cracks and fire scars4.

-- Brown Creepers are highly sensitive to harvesting, including partial retention up to 80%, moderate to heavy thinning, and salvage logging of burned stands with <20% snag retention. - Despite being highly sensitive to harvesting, this species was observed within stands with residual patches containing large-diameter trees-albeit at 10-15% of their abundance in the unharvested forest. - They are sensitive to fragmentation: in a study in eastern Canada, Brown Creepers were reluctant to cross gaps >25 m wide in balsam fir stands.
+- Brown Creepers are highly sensitive to harvesting, including partial retention up to 80%^{1,5}, moderate to heavy thinning6, and salvage logging of burned stands with <20% snag retention2. - Despite being highly sensitive to harvesting, this species was observed within stands with residual patches containing large-diameter trees-albeit at 10-15% of their abundance in the unharvested forest7. - They are sensitive to fragmentation: in a study in eastern Canada, Brown Creepers were reluctant to cross gaps >25 m wide in balsam fir stands8.

-- Large retention patches are recommended, anchored around large-diameter trees/snags with sloughing bark (especially birch and Douglas fir) in coniferous and mixedwood stands. - Patches >4.5 ha or as large as possible are recommended, although smaller patches nevertheless contribute to stand-level complexity and longer-term habitat quality.
+- Large retention patches are recommended, anchored around large-diameter trees/snags with sloughing bark (especially birch and Douglas fir) in coniferous and mixedwood stands2. - Patches >4.5 ha or as large as possible are recommended, although smaller patches nevertheless contribute to stand-level complexity and longer-term habitat quality9.

-- Contiguous, large forest stands exceeding the rotation age are the most valuable habitat for this species, with minimum stand sizes of 10 ha up to >54 ha recommended. - Edge reduction within old forest stands is recommended as Brown Creepers are associated with stands with low edge densities (e.g., <18.5 m/ha in Ontario). - Riparian buffers in Douglas fir/western hemlock forests >30 m wide, and particularly buffers >80 m wide, contribute to habitat on the landscape.
+- Contiguous, large forest stands exceeding the rotation age are the most valuable habitat for this species, with minimum stand sizes of 10 ha10 up to >54 ha1 recommended. - Edge reduction within old forest stands is recommended as Brown Creepers are associated with stands with low edge densities (e.g., <18.5 m/ha in Ontario)11. - Riparian buffers in Douglas fir/western hemlock forests >30 m wide, and particularly buffers >80 m wide, contribute to habitat on the landscape12.

-This nationally threatened species occupies wet, deciduous-leading forests, where complex understory vegetation and deep leaf litter hide their ground nests.
+This nationally threatened species occupies

+wet, deciduous-leading forests, where

+complex understory vegetation and deep leaf litter hide their ground nests.